 I saw this stacked heart opuntia at Matthaei Botanical Gardens in Ann Arbor, Michigan in 2012.
 (Read more about it in this post.)

-I recently bought one at an IGC (Independent Garden Center) (see picture below) and I’m hoping mine will some day look like this one.
+I recently bought one at an IGC (Independent Garden Center) (see picture below) and I’m hoping mine will someday look like this one.

-Hope your month and year are filled with love and of course plenty of houseplants!
+I hope your month and year are filled with love and of course plenty of houseplants!

 Edited on February 13th, 2016.